michaelhuettermann/otello/app/README.md

 ## Otello app

-Here we can expect some information about how simple sample.
+Here we can expect some information about our simple sample.